 The EUROPARC Federation unites over 440 protected areas, governmental departments, NGO’s and businesses – all with the common aim of protecting Europe’s unique variety of wildlife, habitats and landscapes.
 Nature knows no boundaries and EUROPARC endeavours to facilitate co-operation and exchange of expertise, experience and best practise across borders.
 Our aim is to further, improve and protect our shared natural inheritance.

-The Nordic-Baltic Section is one of seven regional units which have been established to make the work of the EUROPARC Federation more effective.
+The Nordic-Baltic Section is one of nine regional units which have been established to make the work of the EUROPARC Federation more effective.
 It represents organisations from the 8 Nordic and Baltic countries: Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway and Sweden.
-The section was formally established in April 2003 by a decision of the EUROPARC Council.
-The section has grown and now brings together 45 members in the region.

-Every three years, the presidency and secretariat of the section rotate between the member countries.
-In 2012-2014, the presidency and secretariat of the Nordic-Baltic Section are hosted by the Estonian Environmental Board.
+Every three years, the presidency and coordination of the section rotate between the member countries.
+In 2021-2023, the presidency and coordination of the Nordic-Baltic Section are hosted by the Swedish Environmental Protection Agency.

-Use the links on the right hand side to find more information about what we do and how the section is organised.
+Use the links on the right-hand side to find more information about what we do and how the section is organised.
 We also welcome new members.
-Find our how to become a member.
+Find out how to become a member.

 EUROPARC Nordic-Baltic Section